Above, an undated photo of the Vostok drilling complex (photo source)

-The project has been in the news several times in the last few months, but so far there has been nothing published about any test results from the cores recovered last summer.
-The most recent news (which emerged in early July 2013) involved research by a group at Bowling Green State University in Ohio...who obtained and analyzed 3,507 genetic sequences (such as mRNA) found in cores of accretion ice (ice originating from the lake which froze to the bottom of the glacier).
+The project was in the news several times after the 2013 Antarctic Treaty meeting, but I saw nothing published about any test results from the cores recovered in 2012.
+One bit of news (which emerged in early July 2013) involved research by a group at Bowling Green State University in Ohio...who obtained and analyzed 3,507 genetic sequences (such as mRNA) found in cores of accretion ice (ice originating from the lake which froze to the bottom of the glacier).
 On 3 July 2013, their results were published in this paper by Shtarkman, Y.M., Koçer, Z.A., et al, in the open-source journal PLOS ONE.
-The paper was discussed in media reports by the BBC and by NBC News.
+The paper was discussed in media reports such as this one from the BBC.
 The cores had been from four core sections, two designated V5 (from 3563 and 3585 m) and two designated V6 (from 3606 and 3621 m).
 These cores were probably extracted in 1997-98 as part of the Russian/French/US collaboration known as the Deep Drilling and Ice Core Study; they were obtained from the National Ice Core Laboratory in Denver, CO (more information about the study and laboratory is below).

 The second paper detailed the drill project operations during the 2012-13 summer.
 The plan was to collect ice cores of the frozen water that had upwelled from the lake, and these operations began on 12 December 2012.
 The plan was to collect cores; before that could happen, they had to calibrate (determine the diameter of) the borehole below 2200m/7,218 ft and analyze its contents.
-The borehole was at least 138mm/ 5-1/2 inches in diameter down to a depth of 3199m/10,495 ft; on the next trip, a mud plug was recovered (each trip at this point was about 30m/100 ft).
+The borehole was at least 138mm/ 5-1/2 inches in diameter down to a depth of 3199m/10,495 ft (these depths are ice core depths not cable depths); on the next trip, a mud plug was recovered (each trip at this point was about 30m/100 ft).
 It appeared that when the lake was penetrated, lake water rose in the borehole to this 3199m depth before receding, leaving a layer of ice on the edge of the hole (which was otherwise filled with liquid drilling fluid).
-From this point, a 135mm/ 5-5/16 inch drill bit.
-The first ice core was recovered at 3397m/11,145 ft...which contained (not unexpectedly) a hydrate of the Freon drilling fluid.
+From this point, a 135mm/ 5-5/16 inch drill bit was used.
+The first ice core was recovered at 3417.4m or 11,211 ft...which contained (not unexpectedly) a hydrate of the Freon drilling fluid.

-The frozen water layer was reached at a depth 3406.1m/11,175 ft, after which the first core of lake water was recovered.
+The frozen water layer was reached at a depth 3424m/11,233 ft, after which the first core of lake water was recovered.
 During the coring operations the drilling rate was 2.2-2.5m/7.2-8.2 ft per trip.
+At 3537.7m the borehole deviated from the original 5G-2 borehole (from which the lake water had upwelled); below this depth the borehole was designated 5G-3.
 Operations continued to a depth of 3543.56m/11,625.9 ft.
 A total of 122.1m/400 ft of core was obtained; from various depths, these contained the hydrates of the mixed drilling fluid, congelation ice, atmospheric ice, or lake ice.
 The only actual lake ice cores obtained came from the bottom 5.5m/19.36 ft of the coring operation.
 Meanwhile, the last core from the 2011-12 season, which had not been fully processed that summer, was also analyzed...it included a yellow crust of mineral particles.
 The lower 3.5m of lake ice was reported to be composed of a single ice crystal.

 Other preliminary studies conducted on station analyzed the the composition and conductivity of the transient zone between atmospheric and lake ice, and comparisons of the content of the original borehole to the lake (5G-1) and the 2012-13 hole deviation (5G-3).